Less Than Jake: Side projects

-In 1996, Vinnie and his friend John Janick launched the independent record label Fueled by Ramen, leaving it in 2006.
-On May 13, 2008, Vinnie launched his new indie label, called Paper + Plastick.
-In the press release, Vinnie stated the inspiration for the name; "If you think about it, prints and books are the paper side, while vinyl records and toys are the plastic side.
+In 1996, Vinnie Fiorello and his friend John Janick launched the independent record label Fueled by Ramen, leaving it in 2006.
+On May 13, 2008, Fiorello launched his new indie label, called Paper + Plastick.
+In the press release, Fiorello stated the inspiration for the name; "If you think about it, prints and books are the paper side, while vinyl records and toys are the plastic side.
 It's a simple and to-the-point concept."

-Vinnie also owns a toy company called Wünderland War, originally called "Monkey VS Robot".
+Fiorello also owns a toy company called Wünderland War, originally called "Monkey VS Robot".
 The name was changed due to legal issues.
-Vinnie has also started a second toy company with a friend called Symptoms.
+He has also started a second toy company with a friend called Symptoms.
 Many of these toys have been featured in art books and shows.

-Roger has a side-project called Rehasher, who have recorded an album Off Key Melodies on Gainesville-based record label No Idea Records in 2004.
+Roger Lima has a side-project called Rehasher, who have recorded an album Off Key Melodies on Gainesville-based record label No Idea Records in 2004.
 He plays guitar for Rehasher and is also the group's lead singer.
-Roger also has a recording studio at his home, dubbed as the "Moat House".
+Lima also has a recording studio at his home, dubbed as the "Moat House".
 Some local bands record music here, and Rehasher's second album, High Speed Access To My Brain, was recorded here.

-JR composes his own solo music on top of working with a promoting company called the CT Mafia.
-He contributed one track to the Drive-Thru Records tribute to Bob Dylan, under the name "The Stay at Home Joneses", which also featured secondary vocals by Roger.
+JR Wasilewski composes his own solo music on top of working with a promoting company called the CT Mafia.
+He contributed one track to the Drive-Thru Records tribute to Bob Dylan, under the name "The Stay at Home Joneses", which also featured secondary vocals by Lima.